POrcine29/Smart-Contract-Management--ETH-AVAX/README.md

 # Step 5: Set up smart contract

-Create a VendingMachine.sol file and add a simple Ethereum smart contract Define the buyProduct function to manage product purchases
+Create a 'VendingMachine.sol' file and add a simple Ethereum smart contract Define the buyProduct function to manage product purchases

 # Step 6: Connect frontend and backend